publicdocs/uscode/assets/md/titles/usc52/us/usc/t52/stI/ch103/m__us_usc_t52_s10301.md

 >         “(7) Despite the progress made by minorities under the Voting Rights Act of 1965, the evidence before Congress reveals that 40 years has not been a sufficient amount of time to eliminate the vestiges of discrimination following nearly 100 years of disregard for the dictates of the 15th amendment and to ensure that the right of all citizens to vote is protected as guaranteed by the Constitution.

->         “(8) Present day discrimination experienced by racial and language minority voters is contained in evidence, including the objections interposed by the Department of Justice in covered jurisdictions; the section 2 litigation filed to prevent dilutive techniques from adversely affecting minority voters; the enforcement actions filed to protect language minorities; and the tens of thousands of Federal observers dispatched to monitor polls in jurisdictions covered by the Voting Rights Act of 1965.
+>         “(8) Present day discrimination experienced by racial and language minority voters is contained in evidence, including the objections interposed by the Department of Justice in covered jurisdictions; the section 2 \[[52 U.S.C.
+10301][/us/usc/t52/s10301]\] litigation filed to prevent dilutive techniques from adversely affecting minority voters; the enforcement actions filed to protect language minorities; and the tens of thousands of Federal observers dispatched to monitor polls in jurisdictions covered by the Voting Rights Act of 1965.

 >         “(9) The record compiled by Congress demonstrates that, without the continuation of the Voting Rights Act of 1965 protections, racial and language minority citizens will be deprived of the opportunity to exercise their right to vote, or will have their votes diluted, undermining the significant gains made by minorities in the last 40 years.”

  __Separability__

 [Pub.
 L. 94–73, title II, § 208][/us/pl/94/73/s208], Aug.
 6, 1975, [89 Stat.
-402][/us/stat/89/402] provided that:
+402][/us/stat/89/402], provided that:

 > “If any amendments made by this Act \[see Tables for classification\] or the application of any provision thereof to any person or circumstance is judicially determined to be invalid, the remainder of the Voting Rights Act of 1965 \[this chapter and chapters 105 and 107 of this title\], or the application of such provision to other persons or circumstances shall not be affected by such determination.”